 Interpersonal Therapy (IPT)

-During IPT, your therapist helps you learn how to express your feelings and solve problems in healthier ways.
-One of the goals is to build better relationships with others in your life.
+During IPT, your therapist generally helps you learn how to express your feelings and solve problems in healthier ways.
+One of the goals is usually to build better relationships with others in your life.

 Seeking Help For Depression